nikivdev/config/readme.md

 - [Fantastical](https://apps.apple.com/us/app/fantastical-calendar/id718043190) widget to see today's events, I tap on widget to open app itself to make/search events or see full week/month view of events
 - [Things](https://apps.apple.com/us/app/things-3/id904237743) widget to see today's tasks, I tap on widget to open app itself to make/search todos or see other todos for today
-- [Wikipedia](https://apps.apple.com/us/app/wikipedia/id324715238) to read some articles or see `nearby places` in wikipedia
 - [Google Maps](https://apps.apple.com/us/app/google-maps/id585027354) for navigating/searching the world, saving [lists of places I want to visit and places I loved seeing](https://wiki.nikiv.dev/travel/visited)
 - [Bluesky](https://apps.apple.com/us/app/bluesky-social/id6444370199) to read/write posts
 - [Spark](https://apps.apple.com/us/app/spark-mail-ai-email-inbox/id997102246) to check on email, don't have notifications set for emails